 Note 2: For your own safety, it is wise to trim your cat’s claws beforehand.
 This guide involves your cat attempting to retrieve a treat with his paws from your hand, which may become painful if he uses claws.
 Learn to trim your cat’s claws here.

 - Use your cat’s favorite treats.
 Training without treats is like work without pay.
 If you want your cat to do something, there’s gotta be something in it for him.
-Most cats are fine with their regular dry food kibbles used as training treats, although commercial treats, semi-moist food, or lightly cooked meat chunks might be tastier and thus more motivating.
+Most cats are fine with their regular dry food kibbles used as training treats.
+True, commercial treats, semi-moist food, or lightly cooked meat chunks might be tastier and thus more motivating.
 You can learn what treats to use in cat training here.

 - Place a treat in your hand and show it to your cat.
 Since cats’ sense of smell is stronger than their vision, by “show” we actually mean “let them sniff it.”
 You can hold your thumb over a part of a treat, hold one between your index and middle finger, or any other way you find convenient.
-The trick is to keep it from falling off and keep your cat from stealing it from you, but he or she must be aware of it.
+The trick is to keep it from falling off and keep your cat from stealing it from you.
+Simultaneously, he or she must be aware of it.

 - If this happens, it’s possible that your cat is not familiar with the concept of grabbing food with his paws; the easiest solution is a food puzzle (or a DIY alternative) that requires him to do exactly that.
 Let your cat handle it and only then return to training.
 Tip: Use different cat food puzzles, toilet paper cutouts, and other means of forcing your cat “work.”
 They are great for mental health, they help solve boredom-related behavior problems, and they will increase your cat’s intellect, which is beneficial if you want to teach your cat cool tricks (but not so much if you want to hide your dinner from your cat).